 Physiotherapist Nicole Moore has specialised in neurology and pain for over 10 years, including the last five at The Royal Melbourne Hospital (RMH).
 She completed a Masters of Public Health in 2015.

-Nicole’s insight into the challenges of tertiary pain care sparked the first multi-disciplinary Yoga for Pain training.
-She continues to provide expert advice on practitioner assessment protocols and integration with tertiary care.
+Nicole’s insight into challenges of tertiary pain care sparked the first multi-disciplinary Yoga for Pain Training.
+She continues to provide expert advice on assessment protocols and integration with tertiary care.
 Nicole introduced a ‘mindful movement group’ within tertiary pain care, chaired a topical session at the Australian Pain Society’s 36th Annual Scientific Meeting, and delivers Mindfulness based stress reduction (MBSR) programs through mindfulBeing.

 A highly regarded leader in the social impact community, Cassie was the 2017 recipient of the Center for Social Impact National Scholarship, completing post graduate study in Social Impact at the University of Western Australia.

 Diagnosed with fibromyalgia many years ago, Cassie’s personal lived experience of pain brings a unique and honest perspective to the organisation.
 Cassie is also the founder of Inspirationery, an eco-friendly stationery label that invests 50% of profits in empowering women and girls.
 Cassie is passionate about harnessing the power of business to create positive change and is acutely aware of how chronic pain can affect our ability to reach our potential.